elastic/ml-cpp/build-setup/macos.md

 The first major piece of development software to install is Apple's development environment, Xcode, which can be downloaded from <https://developer.apple.com/download/> .
 You will need to register as a developer with Apple.
 Alternatively, you can get the latest version of Xcode from the App Store.

-For C++17 Xcode 10 is required, and this requires macOS High Sierra or above.
-Therefore you must be running macOS High Sierra (10.13) or above to build the Machine Learning C++ code.
-The binary download of Python 3.10 requires macOS Big Sur or above, so to follow the instructions in this page to the letter you'll need macOS Big Sur (11) or above.

-- If you are using High Sierra, you must install Xcode 10.1.x
-- If you are using Mojave, you must install Xcode 11.3.x
-- If you are using Catalina, you must install Xcode 12.4.x
 - If you are using Big Sur, you must install Xcode 13.2.x
+- If you are using Monterey, you must install Xcode 14.2.x
+- If you are using Ventura, you must install Xcode 15.2.x
-- If you are using Monterey or Ventura, you must install Xcode 14.2.x or above
+- If you are using Sonoma, you must install Xcode 15.2.x or above

 Xcode is distributed as a `.xip` file; simply double click the `.xip` file to expand it, then drag `Xcode.app` to your `/Applications` directory.
 (Older versions of Xcode can be downloaded from [here](https://developer.apple.com/download/more/), provided you are signed in with your Apple ID.)